pkhralovich/VanillaJS_TechnicalTest/README.md

   - Use HTML to show in a better way the formula validation errors.
   - Implement pagination or some alternative system for performance issues with long lists.
   - Allow the user to configure the currency and the decimal places, which configuration is already supported by the component.
-  - Improve the help dialog box.
-Now it's really annoying for the user.
+  - Improve the help dialogue box.
+Now it's annoying for the user.